-Seeking 100-per-cent safety
+Seeking 100-percent safety

-Over the past decade, we've transported more than 22 billion barrels of crude oil and liquids, with a safe delivery record of more than 99.999 percent.
+Over the past decade, through 2019, we've transported more than 27.2 billion barrels of crude oil and liquids, with a safe delivery record of 99.99976%.
 But we know that's not good enough.
-Our goal-simply, unequivocally-will always be zero incidents.
+Our goal - simply, unequivocally - will always be zero incidents.